ragebflame/enControl/README.md

 - The energenie sockets
 <https://energenie4u.co.uk/catalogue/product/ENER002-4>

-For more info on interfacing with the pi-mote check the [energenie website](https://www.home-assistant.io/).
+For more info on interfacing with the pi-mote check the [energenie website (PDF)](https://energenie4u.co.uk/res/pdfs/ENER314%20UM.pdf).

 ### Software